top of page

 Then came the ransomware attack.

 On a Tuesday morning in June 2019, employees arrived to find their systems locked.
-A ransom demand: R 950,000 in cryptocurrency within 72 hours.
+A ransom demand, for R 950,000 in cryptocurrency within 72 hours.
 The attack had quietly spread for three days, encrypting backup systems before deploying the visible demand.
+The cloud backups they relied on, encrypted too.

 What followed was chaos.
 No incident response plan meant hours wasted debating next steps.
 No documented systems list meant IT staff scrambled to determine what could be recovered.
 No crisis communication plan meant clients learned about the attack through rumours instead of official channels.